NSCI 483 Neurobiology of Learning and Memory

 All assessments will be graded using marking rubrics.

-To demonstrate their integration of knowledge learned throughout the course, at the end of each module students will complete a check-point quiz to test their mastery of the facts and concepts covered.
-Quizzes are to be completed after each module and are made up of multiple-choice questions.
+To demonstrate their integration of knowledge learned throughout the course, at the end of 6 of the 7 modules, students will complete a check-point quiz to test their mastery of the facts and concepts covered.
+Quizzes are to be completed after each module and are made up of multiple-choice questions and a short answer question.
 Successful completion of these quizzes will allow the student to demonstrate their understanding of core concepts in the field of neuroscience in relation to learning and memory at the cellular, systems, and behavioral levels.
+The lowest quiz mark will be dropped.

 Students will collaborate within small groups to test a simple hypothesis about memory using an online cognitive testing website for data collection and then generate a collaborative short scientific report of their findings.
 Successful completion of this assignment will demonstrate students’ understanding of the scientific method, as well as communication and critical thinking skills.
 This assignment will provide students with a strong base to successfully review content and scientific articles presented throughout the course.

-With each learning module, students will be presented with two primary research papers that delve deeply into the thematic areas explored.
-For all primary research papers, save for one, students will be responsible for writing a short reflective analysis of the content.
-At a pre-determined time in the semester, students will be assigned one primary research paper to conduct a thorough critical analysis.
-This analysis will be presented in a live presentation over video conferencing to the instructor or a teaching assistant.
-Students will then have time to improve their presentation before sharing a final version with audio narration to their peers.
-This presentation will then constitute testable learning material for the class.
-Students will also have the opportunity to provide peer feedback on one finalized peer presentation.
+With each learning module, students will be presented with primary research papers that delve deeply into the thematic areas explored.
+For all primary research papers, save for one, students will be responsible for writing a short reflective analysis of the content (10%).
+At a pre-determined time in the semester, students will be assigned one primary research paper to conduct a thorough critical analysis done with a partner (30%).
+This analysis will be presented in a live presentation over video conferencing to the instructor and/or teaching assistants, followed by an individually graded question and answer period.
+Students will then have the opportunity to improve their presentation before sharing a final version with audio narration.
+The top presentation for a given article will then be shared with the class and constitute testable learning material for the the Final Exam.

 Assessment 4 – Neurological Disorder Advocacy Assignment (25%)